Li Keqiang: Domestic policy

-In February 2019, after People’s Bank of China announced loans a record high, Li warned of "new potential risks".
+In February 2019, after the People's Bank of China announced loans a record high, Li warned of "new potential risks".
 In April 2019, Li cut value-added tax, consumption tax and import duties to boost the economy.
 In May 2019, Li attended chaired the national conference on employment, where he called on officials to make job creation their top priority.
 In September 2019, Li attended a scientific seminar, where he invoked Isaac Newton and called on Chinese scientists to be given "more freedom to explore without fear".
 In November 2019, Li attended a 1+6 Roundtable with the leaders of institutions including the leaders of International Monetary Fund, World Bank and World Trade Organization, where he said China agreed "not to use all-out stimulus".
 In April 2020, Li announced during an executive meeting of the State Council that China would build 46 new integrated pilot zones for cross-border e-commerce, in addition to the already 59 existing ones.
 In May 2020, during the annual government work report, Li announced plans to delay loan repayments and interest payments, and increase bank loans.
 During the press conference of the NPC session, Li citing the National Bureau of Statistics (NBS) said that China still had 600 million people living with less than 1000 yuan ($140) a month, although an article from The Economist said that the methodology NBS used was flawed, stating that the figure took the combined income, which was then equally divided.